 MVCDS is proud to partner with Duke University’s Global Public Service Academy (GPSA) for Health programs to offer this Medical Service Intensive which will provide medical education and healthcare for in-need populations in Guatemala.
 Students will be trained how to interact with patients and how to perform all required procedures.
 Spanish language knowledge is not required.
 GPSA for Health programs is an intensive experience for high school students with a passion for career paths such as medical doctor (MD), nurse (RN, LPN), pharmacist, biomedical engineer (BME), dentistry or other health occupations.
 Participants are delivering healthcare and health education hands-on every day.
 They are not watching, shadowing, or observing, and they are not conducting research.
 They’re making a difference!

 Health Education is a course that will empower students with the knowledge and skills needed to make responsible decisions and contribute to a healthy and safe society.
-Students will engage in the following topics: Human Anatomy & Organ Systems, Nutrition & Physical Activity, Substance Use/Abuse Education, Healthy Relationships & Intimacy, and Stress Management.
-Completion of this course is a graduation requirement generally taken by sophomore students.
+Students will engage in developmentally appropriate lessons that are aligned with the National Standard for Health Education.
+Completion of this course is a graduation requirement generally taken by sophomore students